mukhortov/HESH-WordPress-Plugin/readme.txt

 If you would like to contribute to this plugin, view the [github repo](https://github.com/mukhortov/HESH-WordPress-Plugin).

 __Browser Support:__
-Everything except Internet Expolorer 10 and under
+Everything except Internet Expolorer 10 and under.
+If you are using Internet Explorer you should get a [better browser](https://www.mozilla.org/en-US/firefox/new/).

 == Installation ==